TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/TemplavoilBest-practice/Index.rst

          For Flexible Content Elements you should localize them according to their characteristics:

-         - Pure container elements: Use “Disabled” localization mode (least complex)
+         - Pure container elements: Use "Disabled" localization mode (least complex)

-         - Pure hierarchical content: Use “Inheritance” localization mode (least complex, most features)
+         - Pure hierarchical content: Use "Inheritance" localization mode (least complex, most features)

-         - Mixed containers and content: Use “Inheritance” localization (least complex)
+         - Mixed containers and content: Use "Inheritance" localization (least complex)

-         Stay clear of “Separate” mode.
+         Stay clear of "Separate" mode.

-         *Always use the “[All]” language for a Flexible Content Element!
+         *Always use the "[All]" language for a Flexible Content Element!
 See below.*

 .. container:: table-row

    Topic
-         “[All]” language?
+         "[All]" language?

    Recommendation
          If "sys\_language\_overlay" is set to "hideNonTranslated" it becomes